 There are a number of criminal actions that the DEA will investigate when they have heard of something illegal going on.
 It could be reported by a patient or by another physician.
 When they hear of something that could be an issue, they will search out any criminal actions taking place.
 There can be very significant consequences for someone who is convicted of crimes under this license.
 Criminal prosecution and losing your DEA registration could be coming.
 Some of the actions investigated and for which criminal prosecution is pursued are the following:

-- The sale of a controlled substance: Doctors and/or nurses have access to controlled substances and if they begin to sell them (also known as drug dealing), they are in for some harsh penalties.
+- The sale of a controlled substance: Doctors and/or APPs have access to controlled substances and if they begin to sell them (also known as drug dealing), they are in for some harsh penalties.
 The same would apply to a pharmacy distributing drugs to those who don’t have legal prescriptions.

-- Diversion of legal drugs to an illegal market: Pharmacists, physicians, nurses, dental providers and other practicing providers who supply controlled substances to those who don’t need them for medical reasons face stiff penalties.
+- Diversion of legal drugs to an illegal market: Pharmacists, physicians, NPs, dental providers and other practicing providers who supply controlled substances to those who don’t need them for medical reasons face stiff penalties.

 - Falsification of prescriptions: This can come under the heading of diverting prescription medications and is a crime for a physician or any medical personnel.

 If you or your health care practice or business is being investigated by the DEA, it is a wise idea to hire an attorney to help you.
 If you are being denied a DEA number or license, a DEA License Denial Lawyer can help you gain your license.
-DEA registration is so important to physicians and nurses that it is almost mandatory to get help if your registration is threatened.
+DEA registration is so important to physicians and advanced practice providers that it is almost mandatory to get help if your registration is threatened.
 One must take precautions to maintain their license, practicing their specialties, and thus their career.
 A properly educated attorney has the resources, information, and care to ensure you are protected.